QuantumRaven/PowerShell/Hyper-V/README.md

 ### Enable-VMIntegrationService: What it is and what it does:
 > The Enable-VMIntegrationService cmdlet enables an integration service on a virtual machine.
 [Enable-VMIntegrationService - Hyper-V - PowerShell](https://docs.microsoft.com/en-us/powershell/module/hyper-v/Enable-VMIntegrationService?view=win10-ps)

-# New-StoragePool.ps1
-## Role of script:
-- Creates a new, custom storage pool

-### Get-PhysicalDisk: What it is and how it works:
-> The Get-PhysicalDisk cmdlet gets a list of all PhysicalDisk objects visible across any available Storage Management Providers, or optionally a filtered list of disks.
-[Get-PhysicalDisk - Storage - PowerShell](https://docs.microsoft.com/en-us/powershell/module/storage/Get-PhysicalDisk?view=win10-ps)

-### New-StoragePool: What it is and how it works:
-> The New-StoragePool cmdlet creates a new storage pool using a group of physical disks exposed by a specific storage subsystem.
-[New-StoragePool - Storage - PowerShell](https://docs.microsoft.com/en-us/powershell/module/storage/New-StoragePool?view=win10-ps)

 # New-WindowsVM.ps1
 ## Role of script:
 - Creates and sets up virtual hardware for Windows based virtual machines